Depajo/dammyjson-project-ios/README.md

 ## Description

 This mobile application is developed for Android with Kotlin programming language and for iOS with Swift programming language.
 The purpose of the application is to fetch a list of persons and show it to the user in the application's.
-This application uses DammyJson data and its backend.
+This application uses [DammyJson](https://dummyjson.com) data and its also backend.

 ## Features: